 It is incredibly useful to keep a bank of health and safety evidence on file.
 Many construction bids will request an example risk assessment, for example.
 Supplementary supporting evidence can include:

 Demonstrating your organisation’s training processes will give the buyer confidence in your proposed services.
-Therefore, a good approach for scaffolding tenders is to ensure your training process is documented.
+Therefore, a good approach for construction contracts is to ensure your training process is documented.
 Let’s look at this in more detail.

 A training policy will detail your organisation’s objectives, responsibilities and processes.
 These must align with construction sector legislation, Acts and best practice.
 Within the training policy, it is helpful to clarify how you record, monitor and evaluate staff learning.
 This can also detail expected timescales and methods to support staff development.
 Continuing Professional Development (CPD) should be expected in all industry sectors.
 Training can involve: